 All courses for the certificate must be taken at St. Mary's Ecumenical Institute; no transfer credits are permitted.
+Students may attend classes in-person or virtually.
 Courses taken prior to enrollment in the certificate program are counted toward the certificate only with special permission.
 Courses not required for a certificate must be approved in advance by the student's advisor or the administration before they are counted as part of a student's certificate program.